GenomicsAotearoa/metagenomics_summer_school/materials/day1/ex4_assembly.md

 1. Oxford Nanopore reads
 1. Pre-assembled scaffolds for guiding the assembly

-Awkwardly, while **SPAdes** accepts multiple input libraries (i.e. samples) in a single assembly, this behaviour does not work with the **-meta** flag enabled.
+Awkwardly, while `SPAdes` accepts multiple input libraries (i.e. samples) in a single assembly, this behaviour does not work with the `-meta` flag enabled.
 We therefore need to concatenate our four individual samples together ready for sequencing.

 ```bash
 cat sample1_R1.fastq.gz sample2_R1.fastq.gz sample3_R1.fastq.gz sample4_R1.fastq.gz > for_spades_R1.fq.gz
 cat sample1_R2.fastq.gz sample2_R2.fastq.gz sample3_R2.fastq.gz sample4_R2.fastq.gz > for_spades_R2.fq.gz
 ```

-Note that these *fastQ* files are compressed, yet we can concatenate them together with the **cat** command regardless.
-This is a nice feature of *gz* files that is handy to remember.
+Note that these *fastQ* files are compressed, yet we can concatenate them together with the `cat` command regardless.
+This is a nice feature of *.gz* files that is handy to remember.

-By contrast, what does **IDBA-UD** accept?
+By contrast, what does `IDBA-UD` accept?

 ```bash
 module load IDBA/1.1.3-gimkl-2017a